phanthehien/mongo-models/API.md

 - `options` - an options object passed to MongoDB's native [`replaceOne`](https://docs.mongodb.com/manual/reference/method/db.collection.replaceOne/) method.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, return a number indicating how many documents were modified and the raw result document returned by MongoDB's native driver (count, result) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 ### `sortAdapter(sorts)`

 A helper method to create a sort object suitable to use with MongoDB queries